 The TR modification is required by the FAA to prevent unwanted deployment of TRs.
 Modification consists of three separate FAA Service Bulletins.
 The first SB repositions indication light to the pilot station and is completed.
-The remaining two SBs (wiring and installation of an additional locking system) must be completed by Oct 06 and are fully funded.
+The remaining two SBs (wiring and installation of an additional locking system) must be completed by Oct 06 (b)(5)